Want to watch your favorite shows offline but cannot download them on Netflix?

 To fix this, make sure that your VPN is turned off before downloading on Netflix.

-On the other hand, you can also use other alternatives like IPVanish if you don’t want to use the internet without protection.
+On the other hand, you can also use other alternatives like PureVPN if you don’t want to use the internet without protection.
 Unlike other VPNs, it doesn’t interfere with your internet connection and keeps it stable while protecting your data.

 3. Run Netflix App Diagnostics (Android Only).